Breeding Location:

 Range and Habitat

-Northern Beardless-Tyrannulet: Breeds in southeastern Arizona and southernmost Texas.
-Most migrate to Mexico for the winter; also found in the tropics.
+Northern Beardless-Tyrannulet: Breeds in southeastern Arizona into northwestern Mexico and also in the southernmost tip of Texas.
+Most migrate to central and southern Mexico for the winter; may also be found farther south in the tropics.
 Inhabits low thorn scrub, especially mesquite thickets and woodland borders.

 Breeding and Nesting